 Esther

-So that people can find you, especially if you're a physical business and know you're opening ours.
+So that people can find you, especially if you're a physicalbusiness and know you're opening hours.

 Melanie